rendick/twc/README.md

-# The developer (me) rests for 4 days.
-Development will continue on 17/02/2023.

 ### !!!
 This wallet is not finished at the moment and is in the experimental version.
 If something does not work or it does not work correctly, I am working on fixing this bug.
 In the near future I will write the release date of the alpha version.

 ### About the bug and suggestions for improvement you can write in issues. [click](https://github.com/naddurkostia/TRX-Wallet-CLI/issues)